apollo

 Seasonal allergies: Seasonal allergies are caused by exposure to airborne substances (such as pollens) that emerge exclusively at specific seasons of the year.
 Seasonal allergies cause itchy skin, a runny nose, sneezing, and often itchy or watery, bloodshot eyes.

 Perennial allergies: Perennial allergies are caused by year-round indoor exposure to airborne pollutants (such as house dust).
-Perennial allergies induce a clogged, itchy, and sometimes runny nose and irritated lips and throat.
+Perennial allergies induce a clogged, itchy, and sometimes runny nose, as well as irritated lips and throat.

 Perennial nonallergic rhinitis: Perennial nonallergic rhinitis, also known as vasomotor rhinitis, is a chronic illness characterised by symptoms similar to allergic rhinitis (runny nose, stuffy nose, sneezing, and nasal itching) but lasting for more than nine months each year.